 What Demographic Uses Marijuana the Most?

-According to addiction statistics, American, caucasian, college aged students are the group that uses marijuana the most.
+American, caucasian, college aged students are the group that uses marijuana the most.

 This demographic segment is also more prone to become addicted or dependent upon marijuana, which in some cases can lead to more dangerous drug use.